nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/workflow-tutorials/workflow-escalation-rules-example.md

 However, in this case, we need a transition but no button.
 How could the user click on it if he is away?
 Therefore, we will simply create a transition:

-1. Edit the marketing manager validation node, go to the **Transitions** tab.
+1. Go back to the Marketing manager validation node and then to the **Transitions** tab.
 2. Click on the **Add transition** button.
 3. Name your new transition `escalate`.</br>
     From now on, a third transition point is available on the marketing manager validation node.

 You may see that the condition for this transition defaults to `true`.
 Every time a user completes a task by clicking on a button, the workflow engine will evaluate **ALL** transition conditions. **ANY** condition evaluated to true will be followed.
 Back to our example, this means that leaving the default value would end up in an escalation if the user clicks on a button, which is the exact contrary of what we want to achieve.

-To avoid this situation, we need to activate the **exclusive node** option. **This option tells the node to follow only the first transition that has been evaluated to true**.
+To avoid this situation, we need to activate the **Exclusive node** option. **This option tells the node to follow only the first transition that has been evaluated to true**.
 Back to our example, what does that imply?

 - If the user clicks on a button, the condition for this button will be evaluated to `true`.
 The workflow engine will follow this transition without evaluating the others.
 - If the user is away, when the escalation rule will be triggered, all conditions will be evaluated to `false` except for the escalation transition we just added.
 The workflow engine will then follow this transition.